LilianBoulard/prompt-forge/README.md

 ##### Blocks

 Blocks support the parameter `weighting`, for which there are three possible values:
-- `candidate-shallow` - The initial probability is spread accross the candidates, then between the options ; with each new nesting layer, the probability spread (thus is lower and lower with each one).
+- `candidate-shallow` - The initial probability is spread accross the candidates, then between the options ; with each new nesting layer, the probability is spread (thus is lower and lower with each one).
 - `candidate-deep` (default) - The initial probability is speach accross the candidates, then spread accross all possibilities.
 - `keyword` - The probability is spread accross all keywords, so each one has an equal chance of being picked.